jaspector

 Monday-Friday, 8:00 AM -- 5:00 PM

-Typical inspection sequence: Floodplain inspection conducted before any floodplain development permit is closed out.
+Typical sequence: Floodplain inspection conducted before any floodplain development permit is closed out.

 County building permits required only in floodplain/floodway areas for development, fill, grading, excavation, new construction, addition, or substantial improvement within FEMA-designated Special Flood Hazard Area (SFHA/100-year floodplain) or floodway.
 No general residential building permit for unincorporated Platte County outside flood zones.

+Not all construction work requires a permit in unincorporated Platte County, NE.
 The following work is generally exempt: Farm construction for farm purposes (exempt from Nebraska state building code); Residential construction outside flood zones within unincorporated Platte County (no county permit required; state-level requirements may still apply).
 Note: Exemption from local county permits does not eliminate state-level requirements for electrical, septic, well, or fire marshal review.
+When in doubt, confirm with the local building department before starting work.